-Can’t extend volume in Windows Server 2008 DM
+Why can't extend volume in Server 2008 Disk Management

-Better than previous Windows Server 2003, Server 2008 native Disk Management provides new Shrink Volume and Extend Volume to change partition size.
-Most of the servers runs out of space after a period of time, so it is great if you can resize disk partition without starting from scratch or backing up and restoring.
-However, many people feedback that they cannot extend volume in Server 2008 Disk Management, because Extend Volume is disabled for C drive.
+Better than previous Windows Server 2003, Server 2008 native Disk Management provides new Shrink Volume and Extend Volume to change partition size without losing data.
+When server runs out of space, it can't be better if you can extend disk partition without wasting a long time to recreate partitions and restore from backup.
+However, many people feedback that they cannot extend volume in Server 2008 Disk Management, because Extend Volume option is disabled.

 1. No right adjacent Unallocated space